jwstrouth/sdl2_code/README.md

 # sdl2_code

-application code developed for sdl2 library
+Application code developed for sdl2 library

+This code base is developed under Fedora 38 and uses CodeBlocks IDE